boyney123/awesome-eventbridge/README.md

 - [EventBridge Canon](https://github.com/boyney123/eventbridge-canon) - Simple UI to Publish, Save and Share AWS EventBridge Events.
 Think Postman but for EventBridge.

+- [EventBridge Schema Watcher](https://github.com/boyney123/cdk-schema-watcher) - Simple CDK construct with plugin support that allows you to listen for schema changes on eventbridge.
+For example, send messages directly into Slack when schemas change, perfect for downstream consumers!

 - [sls-test-tools](https://github.com/Theodo-UK/sls-test-tools) - Custom Jest Assertions for Serverless integration testing.
 Test your EventBridge integration with these awesome jest tools.
 Check if events are raised and the payloads of them.

 - [EventBridge Transformer](https://eventbridge-transformer.vercel.app) - An online tool that allows you to quickly generate input paths and input templates for EventBridge.
 Use your event as a starting point then interactive editors to generate your code.
 Also see example outputs and validate your input templates/paths.